-Berlin – The Robert Koch Foundation today jointly awarded this year’s 100,000 Euro Robert Koch Award to Professors Ralf Bartenschlager, University of Heidelberg, and Charles M. Rice, The Rockefeller University, New York.
-Professor Peter Piot of the London School of Hygiene and Tropical Medicine was awarded the Robert Koch Gold Medal for his life’s work.
-The awards were presented by Lutz Stroppe, State Secretary of the Federal Minister of Health, on November 6, 2015 at the Berlin-Brandenburg Academy of Sciences and Humanities.
+Berlin – The Robert Koch Foundation today jointly awarded this year’s 100,000 Euro Robert Koch Award to Professors >>Alberto Mantovani, Humanitas University, Milan, and >>Michel C. Nussenzweig, The Rockefeller University/Howard Hughes Medical Institute, New York.
+Professor >>Kai Simons of the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden was awarded the Robert Koch Gold Medal for his life’s work.
+The awards were presented by Annette Widmann-Mauz, Parliamentary State Secretary of the Federal Ministry of Health, on November 4, 2016 at the Berlin-Brandenburg Academy of Sciences and Humanities.

 Postdoctoral awards for young scientists

 Also presented at the ceremony were the Robert Koch Foundation Postdoctoral Awards for outstanding work by young scientists, which come with prize money of 5,000 euros each.
 The German Societies for Hygiene and Microbiology, Immunology and Virology are each entitled to nominate suitable candidates.